Fees for this Park

-The Mississippi National River and Recreation Area is a partnership park.
+The Mississippi National River and Recreation Area is a partnership park and encompasses federal, state, regional, and local public lands.
 While we do not charge admission fees some partner parks, museums, and historical sites within our park do have admission fees.
-These include, among others, Historic Fort Snelling, Mill City Museu, and Fort Snelling State Park.
+These include, among others, Historic Fort Snelling, Mill City Museum, and Fort Snelling State Park.
 Others, such as Minnehaha Regional Park, charge parking fees.
 Some parks require reservations and fees for reserving picnic shelters and for events.
 Please contact those parks and facilities for more information.

 The Mississippi River Visitor Center (MRVC), located in the lobby of the Science Museum of Minnesota, has free admission.
-The MRVC address is 120 Kellogg Blvd West, Saint Paul, MN.
-Paid parking is available in two nearby ramps and on-street metered parking.
+Paid parking is available in the Science Musuem ramp and on-street metered parking.

 National Parks and Federal Recreational Lands Pass